Julianne Moore's Reading List Makes Us Want To Up Our Book Game

 ”

-What is one major thing you think people don't realize about literacy rates in the U.S.?
+What is one major thing you think people don't realise about literacy rates in the U.S.?

 "One of the other issues we have is that people end up in crime and in poverty because they have not been educated.
 It’s that kind of cycle.
 So where do you start?
 I’d rather start with early childhood education."

-That's something that's come up in the election debates: early childhood education versus nationalized healthcare.
+That's something that's come up in the election debates: early childhood education versus nationalised healthcare.
 Do you have thoughts on which is more pressing?

 "I think we have enough money to go around.
 I mean, frankly, I don’t think it should be an either-or situation.
 Even though we’re always talking about deficits, we’re obviously a wealthy, first world society.
 It should be our obligation to make sure that everybody’s educated and everybody has access to health care."